 - a.
-No advertising claim by any Approved Vendor should be deceptive or misleading, whether by affirmative statement, implication or omission, including claims: - i.
+No advertising claim by any Approved Vendor should be deceptive or misleading, whether by affirmative statement, implication, or omission, including claims: - i.
 About products or services. - ii.
-About pricing, quality and performance. - iii.
+About pricing, quality, and performance. - iii.
 Made in print, electronic, verbal, and/or any other medium. - b.
 All claims made by Approved Vendors must be based on factual, verifiable sources. - c.
-Approved Vendors should be familiar with all advertising laws, rules, regulations and guidance, including Federal Trade Commission guidance on advertising and marketing. - d.
-Approved Vendors should avoid referring to a community solar subscription as "free" in verbal or written marketing or sales discussions unless there is a guarantee that a customer will not pay any amount of money for the benefits received from the community solar subscription.
+Approved Vendors should be familiar with all advertising laws, rules, regulations, and guidance, including Federal Trade Commission guidance on advertising and marketing. - d.
+Approved Vendors should avoid referring to a PV system as "free" in verbal or written marketing or sales discussions unless there is a guarantee that a customer will not pay any amount of money for the PV system or the energy it generates.